Humaitá: Geography

-The predominant geography in the zone is of a sheet of low areas, of whitish land, without prominent waviness.
+The predominant geography in the zone is a sheet of low areas, of whitish land, without prominent waviness.
 Due to the proximity of the Paraguay River, the increase of the waves overwhelms the whole bordering zone, therefore the geopolitical importance that the city had in the past.

 Climate

 The climate is subtropical, with temperatures reaching -2 °C in winter and 40 °C in the summer.

 History

 The remains of the old fortress of Humaitá are located on the left side of the Paraguay River, approximately 430 km to the south of Asunción.

 During the Paraguayan War (1864–1870) this fortress was important because it controlled river access to the capital, Asunción.